mongodb/docs-c/source/docs-libmongoc/guides/client-side-field-level-encryption.rst

 Providing Local Automatic Encryption Rules
 ``````````````````````````````````````````

-The following example shows how to specify automatic encryption rules using a schema map set with :symbol:`mongoc_auto_encryption_opts_set_schema_map()`.
+The following example shows how to specify automatic encryption rules using a schema map set with :ref:`mongoc_auto_encryption_opts_set_schema_map()`.
 The automatic encryption rules are expressed using a strict subset of the JSON Schema syntax.

 Supplying a schema map provides more security than relying on JSON Schemas obtained from the server.
 It protects against a malicious server advertising a false JSON Schema, which could trick the client into sending unencrypted data that should be encrypted.